 As this point I told Kirsty that her children may qualify for free school meals under Universal Credit, which they wouldn’t have been eligible for under Working Tax Credit which she was on previously.

-I took Kate through our Benefit and Budgeting Calculator which showed that she may be able to increase her household income.
+I took Kate through our Better Off Calculator which showed that she may be able to increase her household income.
 Kate hadn’t claimed housing costs, her children were eligible for free school meals and she qualified for council tax support while out of work.
 Pleased, Kate was able to review our conversation herself by retrieving her claim on her mobile phone and finding the housing costs section.
 This told her she needed her landlord details and she agreed to update it when she went home.
 A follow-up appointment to bring in proof of rent payment was arranged for the following day.

 Our overall opinions after both interviews were that the Universal Credit service has come a long way and, while neither of the two cases we looked at were straightforward, the service offered was positive and clearly moving in the right direction.